 You should either specify up front which questions are being recorded or, if you ask for consent to ‘some’ questions being recorded let the participant know when responses are being recorded as you ask the relevant question.

-Where you have enabled the Attach Audio feature, a mic symbol indicates that an audio response can be given.
+Where you enable the Attach Audio feature , a mic symbol indicates that the respondent can give an audio response.

 If the mic symbol is pressed, a recording player opens.
 If the Record button is then pressed it will flash to indicate recording is in progress.
 At the same time a recording timer at the top of the screen will commence to also signal recording is in progress.